What Is Business Sustainability?

 I also acknowledge that it will be some time before we shift the short-term business logic to incorporate the implications for future generations.

-However, there has been a sea change towards sustainability, as the senior executives of large corporations see the impending disasters related to climate change and biodiversity loss.
+However, there has been a sea change towards business sustainability, as the senior executives of large corporations see the impending disasters related to climate change and biodiversity loss.
 More than ever before, companies are recognizing that business as usual is not an option.

 In the last 2 years, companies are not only committing to net zero targets,[4] they are also recognizing that they need to replace shareholder capitalism with stakeholder capitalism.